-- Text: - (b) "Divorce or annulment" means a divorce or annulment, or a dissolution or declaration of invalidity of a marriage, that would exclude the spouse as a surviving spouse within the meaning of section 2801.
-A decree of separation that does not terminate the status of husband and wife is not a divorce for purposes of this section and sections 2807 to 2809. - Solution: - "does not terminate the status of husband and wife" to "does not terminate the status as spouses"
+o (b) "Divorce or annulment" means a divorce or annulment, or a dissolution or declaration of invalidity of a marriage, that would exclude the spouse as a surviving spouse within the meaning of section 2801.
+A decree of separation that does not terminate the status of husband and wife is not a divorce for purposes of this section and sections 2807 to 2809.

-Probate Code of 1939 (Act 288 of 1939)
+o "does not terminate the status of husband and wife" to "does not terminate the status as spouses"

-MCL 710.24 (Petition for adoption; filing; jurisdiction; verification; contents; preplacement assessment; omission of certain identifying information)
+Probate Code of 1939 Act 288 of 1939

-- Text: - (1) Except as otherwise provided in this section, if a person desires to adopt a child or an adult and to bestow upon the adoptee his or her family name, or to adopt a child or an adult without a name change, with the intent to make the adoptee his or her heir, that person, together with his wife or her husband, if married, shall file a petition with the court of the county in which the petitioner resides, where the adoptee is found or, where the parent's parental rights were terminated or are pending termination.
-If both parents' parental rights were terminated at different times and in different courts, a petition filed under this section shall be filed in the court of the child, the petition for adoption shall be filed with the court that received the report described in section 23d(2) of this chapter. - Solution: - "together with his wife or her husband" to "together with His or her spouse"
+MCL 710.24 (petition for adoption; filing; jurisdiction; verification; contents; preplacement assessment; omission of certain identifying information)

-MCL 710.36 (Hearing to determine whether child born out of wedlock and to determine identity and rights of father; filing proof of service of notice of intent or acknowledgment; copy of notice of intent to claim paternity; notice of hearing; contents; filing proof of service of notice of hearing; waiver; evidence of identity; adjournment of proceedings)
+- Text: - o (1) Except as otherwise provided in this section, if a person desires to adopt a child or an adult and to bestow upon the adoptee his or her family name, or to adopt a child or an adult without a name change, with the intent to make the adoptee his or her heir, that person, together with his wife or her husband, if married, shall file a petition with the court of the county in which the petitioner resides, where the adoptee is found or, where the parent's parental rights were terminated or are pending termination.
+If both parents' parental rights were terminated at different times and in different courts, a petition filed under this section shall be filed in the court of the county where parental rights were first terminated.
+If there has been a temporary placement of the child, the petition for adoption shall be filed with the court that received the report described in section 23d(2) of this chapter. - Solution: - o "together with his wife or her husband" to "together with their spouse"

-- Text: - (1) If a child is claimed to be born out of wedlock and the mother executes or proposes to execute a release or consent relinquishing her rights to the child or joins in a petition for adoption filed by her husband, and the release or consent of the natural father cannot be obtained, the judge shall hold a hearing as soon as practical to determine whether the child was born out of wedlock, to determine the identity of the father, and to determine or terminate the rights of the father as provided in this section and sections 37 and 39 of this chapter.
+MCL 710.36 (Hearing to determine whether child born out of wedlock and to determine identity and rights of father; filing proof of service of notice of intent or acknowledgment; copy of notice of intent to claim paternity; notice of hearing; contents; filing proof of service of notice of hearing; waiver; evidence of identity; adjournment of proceedings.)

-- \circ Solution: - "joins in a petition for adoption filed by her husband" to "joins in a petition for adoption filed by her spouse"
+- Text: - (1)If a child is claimed to be born out of wedlock and the mother executes or proposes to execute a release or consent relinquishing her rights to the child or joins in a petition for adoption filed by her husband, and the release or consent of the natural father cannot be obtained, the judge shall hold a hearing as soon as practical to determine whether the child was born out of wedlock, to determine the identity of the father, and to determine or terminate the rights of the father as provided in this section and sections 37 and 39 of this chapter. - Solution: - o "joins in a petition for adoption filed by her husband" to "joins in a petition for adoption filed by her spouse"